11aniketkumar/CodeWithFriends/README.md

 # 🚀 Exciting Project Alert: Code With Friends 🚀

-Are you ready to level up your coding game? 🎯 Join me on this incredible journey with "Code With Friends," a collaborative coding platform that will revolutionize the way you approach programming!
+Are you ready to level up your coding game? 🎯 Join me on this incredible journey with "Code With Friends," a collaborative tkinter project that aims to revolutionize the way you approach programming!

 ## 🌟 What is "Code With Friends"?

-"Code With Friends" is an innovative web application designed to bring together aspiring developers, seasoned programmers, and tech enthusiasts in one vibrant community.
-This platform offers a plethora of features to facilitate seamless collaboration, project management, and skill-sharing.
+"Code With Friends" is an ambitious python application developed using the tkinter library.
+The main objective was to create a GUI-based coding platform that fosters collaboration and project management among aspiring developers, seasoned programmers, and tech enthusiasts.
+While the initial vision was to mimic some functionalities of GitHub, it became evident that the application is best suited for offline use, and thus does not support online collaboration.

 ## 🔥 Key Features

-- **Project Collaboration**: Work on exciting projects with like-minded individuals from all around the world.
+- **Project Collaboration**: Work on exciting projects with like-minded individuals.
 Collaborate, brainstorm, and build remarkable solutions together!

 - **To-Do List**: Organize your tasks and stay on top of your project's progress with our intuitive To-Do List feature.
 Keep yourself and your team focused and productive.